 We’ve shared holidays with the Pritchett/Dunphys (including memorable Halloweens, Thanksgivings, and Christmases), high school graduations, even a few health scares, as well as family vacations spanning the globe from a Wyoming dude ranch to Hawaii, Australia, Las Vegas, New York, and Paris.

 With all of the comedic highs and lows the extended family has experienced through the years, one especially significant highlight came during season 3, with Mitchell & Cam’s wedding, taking place in a two-part episode, after California legally recognized gay marriage (but before the Supreme Court’s historic nationwide ruling).
 After a series of logistical setbacks on the wedding day, driving the organizer, Pepper, to a near-breakdown, the ceremony finally finds a venue at Jay’s swanky golf club.
-What makes this family event stand out, and what would have been unthinkable on a sitcom just a few years before, is the matter-of-fact approach by the Dunphy/Pritchetts/Tuckers to the same-sex marriage — the exceptions being the amusing but very human efforts of Jay, and Cam’s father Merle, openly struggling to wrap their old-school mindset around the concept of their sons marrying each other.
+What makes this family event stand out, and what would have been unthinkable on a sitcom just a few years before — not to mention in real life — is the matter-of-fact approach by the Dunphy/Pritchetts/Tuckers to the same-sex marriage — the exceptions being the amusing but very human efforts of Jay, and Cam’s father Merle, as they openly struggle to wrap their old-school mindset around the concept of their sons marrying each other.
 Still, all ends well, with lots of happy and teary-eyed faces, as Phil (as an online-ordained officiate) performs the ceremony.

 We’ve also seen Phil and Claire renew their own vows to cap off the Hawaii episode, in a surprise ceremony Phil hastily arranged to ease Claire’s regrets over their quick, pregnancy-inspired civil ceremony two decades earlier.
 It’s worth mentioning that the more ambitious vacation episodes managed to capture the atmosphere of the locales, while giving all of the characters screen time for their individual adventures, without the need of 2-part or 3-part storylines spanning as many weeks, as some sitcoms have done in the past.
 Sometimes, less is more.